-For photo purposes only, you can see the previous uppercase ‘I’ stencilled out of this leaf.
-I now use the large area of un-stencilled gold to completely cover the uppercase ‘L’.
-On, rub firmly with finger, then snap back the leaf.
+You can see the previous uppercase ‘I’ stenciled out of this leaf.
+I now use the large area of un-stenciled gold to completely cover the uppercase ‘L’.
+Place it on, rub firmly with the finger, then snap back the leaf.

-After a short while and in a warmer studio than anticipated, the gold leaf is transferred.
-With most of the chalked out design still visible.
+After a short while and in a warmer than anticipated studio, the gold leaf is transferred.
+With most of the chalked-out design still visible.

 Once I’m certain that the gold is safely hardened, I can very gently rub the excess gold off with a small ball of cotton wool.
 You can also use a very soft make-up or shaving brush.
 I’ve even used a vacuum cleaner hose to lift off the loosest of excess pieces.

 This step of the process is messy and will create gold flakes in the air.
 Place the panel over a bin if possible or work outside on a dry day.